Students walking together outside on campus

 • McNair Scholars Institute is committed to diversifying the ranks of American faculty and research institutions by encouraging and preparing undergraduate students who are members of underrepresented groups to pursue doctoral studies.

 • Service Learning and Leadership (SLL) creates curricular and co-curricular experiences for participants to discover self, learn in the community, and influence systems while pursuing social justice.
-In addition to their programming, SLL sponsors SLL Scholarships, and the UNLV Impact Awards which seeks to recognize student leadership and service that advances learning, justice, and social change.
+In addition to their programming, SLL sponsors the UNLV Impact Awards which seeks to recognize student leadership and service that advances learning, justice, and social change.

 This is a "greatest hits list" of student petition forms and appeal processes.
 If you cannot find the petition information that you need here, please check the Registrar's forms.